Tips for Teaching Baby Sign Language

 Is Baby Sign Language the Same as ASL?

-It’s important to know that baby sign language is different from the sign language that’s used by the hearing impaired.
-In some cases, baby sign language uses modified gestures from American Sign Language (ASL), making it similar but not the same.
-Baby sign language often uses simplified signs rather than the complex grammar and sentence structures of other types of sign language.
+Baby sign language is different from the sign language used by the hearing impaired.
+In some cases, baby sign language incorporates modified gestures from American Sign Language (ASL), making it similar but not identical.
+The key difference is that baby sign language is designed to be simpler and more accessible for infants and young children.

 Common Sign Language Words for Babies